Full Body Burial at Sea in California

 Full Body Burial at Sea – Shroud Option

-A shroud is just a cloth covering wrapped in a deceased for burial.
-However, there is a difference between a shroud used for earth burial and one used for full-body sea burial.
+A shroud is a cloth covering wrapped around the deceased for burial.
+However, there is an important difference between a shroud used for earth burial and one used for full body burial at sea.

 The earth burial shroud only has to cover the deceased with simple ties because it is gently placed in the earth.

-The sea burial shroud must be much more durable!
-It is used as a delivery vehicle to get the body to the ocean flow and hold it there.
-We consider factors such as ocean topography, underwater current flow, water depth, and water temperature at depth.
+The sea burial shroud must be much more durable.
+It is a delivery vehicle designed to guide the body to the ocean floor and hold it there.
+Preparation takes into account ocean topography, underwater currents, water depth, and water temperature at depth.

 Body shroud with flowers around the head